BhoomiGupta19/Data-Analytics-Portfolio/README.md

 ### Sales & Profitability Dashboard

 **Objective:**
-Analyze retail sales transaction data to evaluate revenue performance, profitability drivers, and regional trends using Excel and Power BI.
+Analyzed 10,000+ retail transactions generating 2.30M in sales and 286.40K in profit to evaluate regional performance, category profitability, discount impact, and shipping efficiency.

 The same dataset is analyzed in both Excel and Power BI to demonstrate tool flexibility and analytical depth.